AdobeDocs/experience-manager-65.en/help/mobile/phonegap-add-analytics-to-apps.md

 If building with the PhoneGap CLI this can be done with an cordova build hook scripts.
 This can be seen intheGeometrixx Outdoors App at:*content/phonegap/geometrixx-outdoors/shell/_jcr_content/pge-app/app-content/phonegap/scripts/restore_plugins.js.*

-For iOS the file will need to be copied to the XCode project's **Resources** directory (for example, "platforms/ios/Geometrixx/Resources/ADBMobileConfig.json").
+For iOS the file must be copied to the XCode project's **Resources** directory (for example, "platforms/ios/Geometrixx/Resources/ADBMobileConfig.json").
 If the App is targeted for Android&trade;, then the path to copy to is "platforms/android/assets/ADBMobileConfig.json".
 For further details on using hooks during the PhoneGap CLI build, see [Three hooks your Cordova/PhoneGap project needs](https://gist.github.com/jlcarvalho/22402d013bc72f795d45a01836ce735c).

 ```xml
 ///////////////////////////